sbmlteam/libsbml-build-scripts/rule/create_source_archive/README.md

 ## RESULT

 The first script builds a src archive which should be tested.
-The second script does all teh copying/creating necessary.
+The second script does all the copying/creating necessary.
 The final 6 src archives are placed in the appropriate dropbox directory.